whitneyreans/concert_assessment/README.md

 <br>
 ## Known Bugs
 <br>
 The styling does not appear on an inidivual band's page. iunno.
+Also, each time a venue is submitted it overrides the previously entered venues.
 <br>
 <br>
 ## License